Simply-Static/simply-static/readme.txt

 = 3.0.4 =

-* simplified url_exclude upgrade on upgrade
+* simplified url_exclude upgrade on update
 * disable browser autocomplete on basic auth settings
+* added additional notice with button in settings panel if all auto-migration fails

 = 3.0.3 =